snowmany19/ClientIQ/SMTP_SETUP_GUIDE.md

 1. Go to Google Account settings
 2. Navigate to Security → App passwords
 3. Select "Mail" and "Other (Custom name)"
-4. Enter "CivicLogHOA" as the name
+4. Enter "ContractGuard" as the name
 5. Click "Generate"
 6. **Copy the 16-character password** (you'll only see it once!)